brigadecore/blog/content/2022-02-01-github-gateway-goes-ga.md

 [Checks API](https://docs.github.com/en/rest/reference/checks)) was the sole responsibility of the script author, and although libraries sprang up over time to help with this, it was never as seamless as we wished it were.
-Brigade v2's improved architecture has permitted the Brigade GitHub Gateway to include an event-monitoring component that automatically watches the status of all jobs associated with CI/CD-related events and reports their statuses back to GitHub.
+Brigade v2's improved architecture, meanwhile, has permitted the Brigade GitHub Gateway to include an event-monitoring component that _automatically_ watches the status of all jobs associated with CI/CD-related events and reports their statuses back to GitHub.

 If you're interested in installing this gateway, check out the [install docs](https://github.com/brigadecore/brigade-github-gateway/blob/main/docs/INSTALLATION.md).